metromake/github-collaboration-test/git-basics.md

 ---

-## Exercise 0: Try Git course
+## Exercise 0: Learn Git online course

-Optional but highly recommended short (15+ mins) online course at: https://www.codeschool.com/courses/try-git
+Optional but highly recommended short (15+ mins) online course at: https://www.codecademy.com/learn/learn-git

 (You need to create a free account to access the course)